 Osaka is very well connected to Asia and the rest of the world through Kansai International Airport.

 From the airport, there are numerous direct trains and buses into central Osaka.

-Osaka is an hour by train from both Kyoto an Nara and approximately 3 hours from Hiroshima.
+Osaka station is an hour by train from both Kyoto and Nara and approximately 3 hours from Hiroshima.

 If you’re looking at further travel around the Kansai region it’s worth considering Kansai region JR passes.

-They are much cheaper than the national JR passes so it could be a good option for those on a tight budget.
+They are much cheaper than a national Japan Rail pass so it could be a good option for those on a tight budget.